How to

 • Impressions: This is how many times your tweet showed up on someone’s timeline.
 Think of it as your entry ticket.
 High impressions mean the algorithm is starting to show your stuff to more people.

 • Engagement Rate: This is the percentage of people who actually did something after seeing your tweet—liked, replied, or reposted.
-A high engagement rate screams "this content is interesting" to the algorithm.
+A high engagement rate screams “this content is interesting” to the algorithm.
+Learn how to calculate yours in our Twitter engagement rate guide.

 • Profile Visits: This one’s huge.
 It tracks how many people were intrigued enough by a single tweet to click over to your profile.
 That’s your golden opportunity to earn a new follower.